verdaux/BookNotes/Phrases/Cool phrases 3.md

 - [ ] Hipster nonsense
 - [ ] Fuck me gently with a chainsaw.
 - [ ] Ahoy Ahoy!
 You have the wrong number.
+- [ ] You sit on a throne of lies.